rhiot/gitbook/gateway/camel_components/camel_device_io_component.md

 ## URI format for i2c

+**Available since `rhiot.version` >= 0.1.5**

     deviceio-i2c://<busId>/<deviceId>[?options]

 Where *busId* is the Id of the i2c Bus.
-For example to work with RaspberryPi Bus id use the `1`.
 Device Id is to locate i2c device on the bus, it depends of driver and/or component address :

     deviceio-i2c://1/0x77